I Love Being Single – Is That Normal?

 Companionship?
 Some people don't seem to need it as much as others.
 You can also get it outside of a romantic relationship.
 However, some people find that the challenges of being in a relationship are much of the reward.
 Living with someone else often calls us to be better versions of ourselves, and this is a pressure that many people who choose to remain single never face.
 As we'll discuss later in the article, the lack of companionship and its pressures is an excuse that many single people use as a way to avoid addressing character flaws.

 Support?
-It's true, being in a committed relationship is a great way to get, in your daily life, whether that means emotional support not to need or even financial support.
+It's true, being in a committed relationship is a great way to get support in your daily life, whether that means emotional support or even financial support.
 A relationship partner can also help you in other ways that are awkward or impractical for someone else to do.
 You may be able to meet some of these needs by maintaining close relationships with family members.

 Meaning?
 It's true; some people see things like having kids as the only reason for living.
 However, not everyone feels this way.
 People who don't pursue these ends are simply more able to pursue the things that have meaning for them.